jantursky/orderlord-help-kds/docs/list-of-settings/receipt-printer-section/empty-lines-at-the-start-end.md

 ---

 ## Description
+Determine, how many empty lines should be printed before the first text line and after the last text line

 ## Where to find the option
 {% include locate_option.html category_icon="receipt" category_name="Receipt printer" option_icon="format_list_numbered" option_name="Empty lines at the start/end" %}